fringe-finance/primary-smart-contracts/README.md

                                            // ratio for the lending token corresponding
                                            // to each token in the lendingTokens list.

-        "loanToValueRatioDenominator": []  // The denominator of the loan-to-value
+        "loanToValueRatioDenominator": [], // The denominator of the loan-to-value
                                            // ratio for the lending token corresponding
                                            // to each token in the lendingTokens list.

+        "initialSupplyAmount": []          // The initial supply amount for the blending token.
+Can leave empty if not used.
       },
       "jumRateModel": {
         "gainPerYear": [],    // The gain per year for the blending token.